core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Consistently, when building the two OSCORE 'external_aad' to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the elements 'alg_aead' and 'alg_pairwise_key_agreement' within the 'algorithms' arrays are set to the CBOR simple value `null` (0xf6).

-* 'srv_cred': this element is a CBOR byte string, with value the original binary representation of the server's authentication credential used in the OSCORE group.
-In particular, the original binary representation complies with the format specified by the 'cred_fmt' element of 'gp_material'.
+* 'srv_cred': this element is a CBOR byte string, with value the original byte serialization of the server's authentication credential used in the OSCORE group.
+In particular, the original byte serialization complies with the format specified by the 'cred_fmt' element of 'gp_material'.

 * 'srv_identifier': this element is encoded as a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.